Title: The Bench That Waits

 “Sí,” I agreed.
 “Muy bonita.”

-The sociologist Georg Simmel (1903/1971), writing about urban life, described the paradox of proximity and distance that characterizes encounters with strangers.
+The sociologist Georg Simmel (1908/1971), writing about urban life, described the paradox of proximity and distance that characterises encounters with strangers.
 We are physically close, often closer than we would be with intimates, yet socially distant, protected by conventions of anonymity.
 This distance, Simmel argued, can be liberating.
 It allows us to be seen without being known, to exist in public without the weight of personal history.

 Encontrándome / Finding Myself